-The Feynman-Kitaev clock Hamiltonian plays a central in our construction of qLWCs, with history states playing the role of codewords.
-The fact that such a construction yields an error correcting code flies in the face of classical intuition.
+The Feynman-Kitaev clock Hamiltonian plays a central role in our construction of qLWCs, with history states playing the role of codewords.
+The fact that such a construction yields an error-correcting code flies in the face of classical intuition.
 After all, it is the brittleness of the Cook-Levin tableau \cite{Cook:1971:CTP:800157.805047,Levin:73} (the classical analogue of the history state) that motivates the elaborate classical PCP constructions \cite{Arora:1998:PCP:273865.273901,Arora:1998:PVH:278298.278306,Dinur:2007:PTG:1236457.1236459}.
 The difference is that \emph{time} is in superposition in a quantum history state.
 We do not yet understand the implications of this observation.
 For example, is it possible that it might lead to new ways of constructing qLDPC codes with super-efficient decoding procedures?
 There are precedents for such connections between computational phenomena and codes, most notably with the PCP theorem and the construction of locally testable and locally checkable codes.

-Furthermore, while quantum error correcting codes have typically provided a wealth of examples of interesting local Hamiltonians, our construction of qLWCs also suggest that a fruitful connection exists in the opposite direction: by considering techniques to construct local Hamiltonians (such as the Feynman-Kitaev clock construction), we can construct an interesting example of a quantum error correcting code.
+Furthermore, while quantum error-correcting codes have typically provided a wealth of examples of interesting local Hamiltonians, our construction of qLWCs also suggest that a fruitful connection exists in the opposite direction: by considering techniques to construct local Hamiltonians (such as the Feynman-Kitaev clock construction), we can construct an interesting example of a quantum error-correcting code.
 We note that this reverse connection is starting to take hold in other areas of quantum information theory and physics: see \cite{brandao2017quantum,kim2017entanglement}.